A mass threshold for galactic gas discs by spin flips

 \section{Acknowledgments}

-We are grateful for a stimulating interaction with Doug Lin on torques from spiral structure, and for stimulating discussions with Sandy Faber, Reinhard Genzel and David Koo.
+We are grateful for stimulating discussions with Sandy Faber, Reinhard Genzel, David Koo and Doug Lin.
 This work was partly supported by the grants Germany-Israel GIF I-1341-303.7/2016, Germany-Israel DIP STE1869/2-1 GE625/17-1, I-CORE Program of the PBC/ISF 1829/12, ISF 857/14, US-Israel BSF 2014-273, and NSF AST-1405962.
 The cosmological VELA simulations were performed at the National Energy Research Scientific Computing Center (NERSC) at Lawrence Berkeley National Laboratory, and at NASA Advanced Supercomputing (NAS) at NASA Ames Research Center.
 Development and analysis have been performed in the astro cluster at HU.